luciotato/LiteScript/devel/source/v0.7/README.md

 in order to compile v0.8 which is able to compile to C. v0.7, by introducing breaking changes, may not be able to compile itself.

-v0.7 should be compiled by v0.6 and the used to compile v0.8
+v0.7 should be compiled by v0.6 and then used to compile v0.8

 ##IMPORTANT: development is made at /devel/source-v0.7